apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NASA spacecraft snaps 'face figure' on Jupiter during close flyby of the planet: See the photos**
+**Amazon Stock Flat Despite Earnings Beat.
+Blame the Cloud. - Barrons**

-You can read more about it [here](https://www.foxnews.com/lifestyle/nasa-spacecraft-snaps-face-figure-jupiter-during-close-flyby-planet-see-photos).
+You can read more about it [here](https://www.barrons.com/articles/amazon-earnings-stock-price-a9464368).

 ## Requirements
 - Python 3.8